 Brand Registry benefits

 Once you are registered and up and running, you will have access to several tools that basic sellers do not.
-These tools are free, and available in Vendor Central or Seller Central when your account is set up.
-If you have a problem with access to these benefits, it’s best to file a case with the Brand Registry team, rather than the Seller Central team.
+These tools are free, and available in Vendor Central and/or Seller Central when your account is set up.
+If you have a problem with access to these benefits, it’s best to file a case with the Brand Registry team, rather than the Seller Central team, as they will often refer you there in the end.
 Here are some of the best benefits of the Brand Registry that you will want to take advantage of right away.

 Access to this feature can be found under the Advertising tab in Seller Central if you are a part of the Brand Registry.
 When sellers use this feature, it will override your product description.
 When vendors use it, both A+ Content and the product description will appear on the detail page.

 (Example A+ Content on Amazon.co.uk, created by eCommerce Nurse.)